idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 0 ChangeLog.md

 - Change of the glossary Prefix matching option in Preferences > Glossary tab causes the automatic reload of the glossaries.
 - Saving notes in external .xliff or .xlf files that follow XLIFF 1.2 specification.

+The new build of CTE 2019 Forerunner (**2018100401**) is available for download, with the following:

+- Added "Adjust start punctuation" command/shortcut in the menu Edit > Target segment.
+- Added "Clone" function to "Term Editor".
+It enables the creation of a new term based on the currently edited term.
+- Holding the CTRL key while closing the "New Term" dialog switches to the "New fragment" dialog.
+The switch also works while closing the "New fragment" dialog.
+- Highlighting of non-translatables overwrites the highlight color of glossary or TM matches.

 ## 2018 Akua Update 12 (20180901)

 - Extension of the "Transfer tags to matches" option for the matches found in Machine Translation results.